 88. Death of candidate after nomination

-[(1) deleted]
+(1) If, in a Council election where the relevant number is more than one, a candidate dies during the relevant period and the candidates remaining are not greater in number than the candidates required to be elected, the returning officer must declare the remaining candidates duly elected.

+(1A) In subsection (1) —

+relevant period means the period beginning when nominations have been declared and ending before the hour of closing the poll.

-(2) If, after the nominations have been declared and before or on polling day before the hour of closing the poll, any candidate in an election dies, such election shall, by reason of such death, be deemed to have wholly failed, and in such case the following provisions shall apply:
+(2) If, after the nominations have been declared and before or on polling day before the hour of closing the poll, any candidate in a single member election dies, such election shall, by reason of such death, be deemed to have wholly failed, and in such case the following provisions shall apply:

 (a) Where the candidate dies before polling day the returning officer shall, upon being satisfied of the fact of the death of the candidate —